 |Paste Special Options||Paste Special Values Result|

-Of course, if you have one of the more recent version of Excel (Excel 2010 or later), you wouldn't need to enter the full 'Paste Special' menu, as you can paste values only by using the Paste Special Values shortcut, .
+Of course, if you have one of the more recent version of Excel (Excel 2010 or later), you wouldn't need to open up the 'Paste Special' dialog box, as you can paste values only by using the Paste Special Values shortcut, .

 Paste Special Transpose